Hans2004/tribler780/README.md

 Create a directory for the source of the app to be snapped.
 Inside this directory create a snapcraft.yaml file Then type: snapcraft --use-lxd

-If snapcraft succeeds, you can install the snap as follows: snap install --devmode --dangerous ./test-tribler_7.7.1_amd64.snap
+If snapcraft succeeds, you can install the snap as follows: snap install --devmode ./test-tribler780_7.8.0_amd64.snap

-And then you can run the snap with the command: test-tribler.tribler
+And then you can run the snap with the command: test-tribler780.tribler

 NOTE: If the snapcraft command proceeds slowly or ends with an error concerning memory, you must delete old LXC containers: lxc list lxc delete [name of container]